-We did not perform procedures for independent study because the ADA reported was below the level which required testing.
+We did not perform procedures for independent study because there was no long-term independent study ADA reported and short-term ADA generated by independent study was below the level which required testing.

 We did not perform procedures for Immunizations because the school site for the District did not appear on the California Department of Public Health list of LEAs that are subject to the audit of immunizations.